Exact Recovery in the Hypergraph Stochastic Block Model: a Spectral Algorithm: Proof of algorithm's correctness

+Observe that there are $2^k$ spectral events and $nk$ degree events.
 We will now show that if all of these events occur, then Algorithm~\ref{alg} will definitely succeed in recovering all clusters.
 Again, there is nothing probabilistic in this theorem or its proof.

 \begin{lemma} Assume that $E_J$ holds for all $J \subseteq [k]$ and $D_{i, u}$ holds for all $i \in [k], u \in [n]$ with Then Algorithm~\ref{alg} recovers $C_1, \ldots, C_k$ exactly.

 \end{lemma}